top of page

 Polapan

-In addition to the three types of film mentioned here, Polaroid also produces the Polablue CN, a blue-on-white film with 8 ASA / ISO.
+In addition to the three film types mentioned above, Polaroid also manufactured Polablue BN, a high-contrast blue-and-white film rated at just ISO 8.

 Polagraph HC 35mm abgelaufen 1995